-If you are thinking about a career in the trades, or want to begin the apprenticeship journey in high school Youth Explore 10, Youth Work 11 and12, and to Youth Train 12 will give you the chance to get a head start on an apprenticeship while you're still in high school.
-It is very important that you let your careers program teachers know that you are interested as early as possible.
+If you are thinking about a career in the trades, or want to begin the apprenticeship journey in high school Youth Explore 10, Youth Work 11A & 11B, and 12A & 12B, and Youth Train 12A, B, C, D will give you the chance to get a head start on an apprenticeship (an apprentice hours) while you're still in high school.
+It is very important that you let your careers program teachers know that you are interested as early as possible as hours only begin being counted once the safety workbooks and jobsite paperwork are completed.